 These filters are implanted inside the IVC vein via a surgical procedure.
-The device then forms a type of a basket with a screen so blood may travel through the basket, but blood clots are not able to.Defective IVC Blood Clot Filters
+The device then forms a type of basket with a screen so blood may travel through the basket, but blood clots cannot.Defective IVC Blood Clot Filters

-A recent medical study found that patients with IVC blood clot filters were actually at a higher risk of developing blood clots than patients without the filter.
-The study found that over 35 percent of patients with IVC blood clot filters developed blood clots via deep vein thrombosis while 27 percent experienced a similar clot without the filter.
+A recent medical study found that patients with IVC blood clot filters were at a higher risk of developing blood clots than those without the filter.
+The study found that over 35 percent of patients with IVC blood clot filters developed blood clots via deep vein thrombosis, while 27 percent experienced a similar clot without the filter.

 A 2015 study published in the Journal of Vascular Interventional Radiology discovered that the effectiveness of IVC filters is sporadic and can vary based on the brand of the filter.
-For example, the study found that Cook Medical’s Celect IVC filter caused serious internal perforations (i.e. cuts) in 43 percent of patients while the Option filter, manufactured by Rex Medical, had a perforation rate of zero percent.
-Approximately 86 patients had the Option filter implanted while 86 patients had the Celect filter implanted.In Most Cases, Once You Have a Filter Implanted, There’s No Going Back
+For example, the study found that Cook Medical’s Celect IVC filter caused serious internal perforations (i.e., cuts) in 43 percent of patients.
+In contrast, the Option filter, manufactured by Rex Medical, had a perforation rate of zero percent.
+Approximately 86 patients had the Option filter implanted, while 86 patients had the Celect filter implanted.In Most Cases, Once You Have a Filter Implanted, There’s No Going Back

-When these filters fail causing major internal damage, in many instances, they cannot be removed, which is even worse.
+When these filters fail to cause major internal damage, they cannot be removed in many instances, which is even worse.
 In effect, once you have one of these IVC filters implanted, it is going to remain inside your body for the rest of your life, even if it fragments or migrates in your body.
-The Recovery filter by Bard, along with the G2 and G2 Express are designed to be permanent devices.
+The Recovery filter by Bard and the G2 and G2 Express is designed to be permanent devices.